 Using honey for hangovers is an old wife’s tale that has solid science behind it.
 When we consume too much alcohol, our blood sugar levels drop — also known as hypoglycemia.
 As our bodies work overtime, scrambling to find another source of energy, that’s when we start to experience those wonderful hangover symptoms.
 Because honey has such a high natural fructose content, it can help blood sugar return to a normal level.

-Honey works so well for hangovers that it’s been used as a folk remedy in Korea and England for centuries.
+Honey works so well for hangovers that it’s been used as a folk remedy for centuries.
 Why not try it for yourself?
 Both recipes are simple and takes less than five minutes to prepare.

 You will need: